Guide Falls: Sights and Sounds

 If in the Ridgley area, or travelling to the West Coast, a trip to Guide Falls is a must.
 Native wildlife, pademelons, wallaby and echidnas are often seen, and the walk through the wattles in spring is truly magic, with other wildflowers in abundance.
 The Guide River is easily accessed here for fishing (inland fishing license is required).
 Guide Falls is an established recreation area maintained by the Burnie City Council, and popular with locals and tourists alike.

-Directions: From Burnie, follow the Bass Hwy to its intersection with Mount St. Travel south on Mount St until it joins with Mount Rd/Ridgley Hwy (B18).
-Follow this road into the town of Ridgley where just past town turn right onto West Ridgley Rd (signs indicate to turn here for Guide Falls).
+Directions: From Burnie, follow the Bass Highway to its intersection with Mount Street.
+Travel south on Mount Street until it joins with Mount Road/Ridgley Highway (B18).
+Follow this road into the town of Ridgley where just past town turn right onto West Ridgley Road (signs indicate to turn here for Guide Falls).

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!